Commodore Inn at Clifton

 The house itself is in the Victorian period style.
 Many of the fixtures in the house are original.
 The floors are original as is the stained glass in the front picture window in the parlor.
 One or two of the panels in the stained glass were replaced due to a tornado that came through and took out the entire window.
 Some of the windows are original to the house.
 The windows are sash windows which are characteristic of the Victorian style.
 Many of the lighting switches and the door knobs are original to the house.
 The front staircase is original as are the parlor doors.
 The lighting fixture in the yellow den is original to the house and was actually the fixture in what is now the dining room.
 The dormer windows above the doors are all original to the house.
 The claw-footed tub is also original to the house.
 Many original details remain in the property as little has changed since William Hughes built this house.

 Michael and Kathy Dumont purchased this important property at an estate auction in October of 2015.
-Renovations are expected to begin in late February of 2016 with the property, the Commodore Inn at Clifton set to open in the Summer of 2016.
+Renovations are expected to begin in late February of 2016 with the property, the Commodore Inn at Clifton set to open in the Fall of 2017.
 The property will used for weddings, group meetings and functions, family reunions and available to those who want to experience the grandeur of the Victorian period.